-If the Selectboard decides to ask the committee to continue its work, the committee could explore in greater specificity any potential impacts of this kind of municipal investment on providers in our region.
+If the Selectboard decides to ask a subsequent committee to continue this work, it could explore in greater specificity any potential impacts of this kind of municipal investment on providers in our region.

-Proposed Next Steps if the Selectboard Seeks Continued Work by Committee
+Proposed Next Steps if the Selectboard Seeks Continued Work by a Subsequent Committee

-This section provides options for a future childcare committee to work on if the Selectboard chooses to authorize a committee to continue this work,
+This section provides options for a future childcare committee to work on if the Selectboard chooses to authorize a committee to continue this work.

 As the report makes clear, making appropriate childcare more accessible and affordable, and making the provision of childcare a more sustainable proposition, cannot be achieved by a single town, regardless of the level of investment.
-Still, the committee members are in agreement that the town's efforts to contribute meaningfully to early childhood education should not end with the expiration of the committee's mandate.
+Still, the Committee members are in agreement that the Town's efforts to contribute meaningfully to early childhood education should not end with the expiration of the Committee's mandate.
 Seven further initiatives could be pursued in the coming months: